Released June 18, 2001

 By Madeline Bocaro ©

-I was just living my life one day, accepting everything as it was.
+I was just living my life one day in the summer of 2001, accepting everything as it was.
 Then a package arrived containing the new Iggy Pop CD.
 The cover is vulgar and tasteless, the song titles detestable, and I knew this was going to be a real treat!
 After hours of non-stop listening (and a slight headache), it has become indisputable that the world is a very sick place, and although Iggy is one sick puppy, he underscores the shortcomings of the universe quite blatantly and eloquently – and he still rocks!

 This one is fierce, hard and bottom-heavy.
 The lyrics are head-on and it’s a shame that some are buried in the glorious noise, as each word of wisdom from the Ig is a jewel of profundity no matter how crude, cruel or sarcastic.